 The second Te Tiriti o Waitangi Audit was carried out in 2014/15 (view PDF).
 The scope of that Audit covered progress and key initiatives put in place by the Auckland Council in response to the first Audit, as well as council response to new and amended statutes.
 Recommendations from this second Audit were designed to shape and drive further action in accordance with council’s statutory responsibilities.

-The objective of the third Te Tiriti o Waitangi Audit remains: to assess the Auckland Council group's performance in acting in accordance with statutory references to Te Tiriti o Waitangi and its statutory responsibilities to Maori in Tamaki Makaurau.
-The 2018 Audit will follow-up on previous audit recommendations and seek to identify opportunities for improvement.
-PricewaterhouseCoopers (PwC) has been contracted to undertake the Audit.
+The third Te Tiriti o Waitangi Audit was undertaken by PricewaterhouseCoopers (PwC) for the Board (IMSB) in early 2018 and completed mid-year (view PDF).
+The third Te Tiriti o Waitangi Audit assesses the Auckland Council group's performance in acting in accordance with statutory references to Te Tiriti o Waitangi and its statutory responsibilities to Maori in Tamaki Makaurau.
+The 2018 Audit also follows-up on previous audit recommendations and seeks to identify opportunities for improvement.

 In addition to the Te Tiriti o Waitangi Audit, in 2017 the Board commissioned PwC to assess the effectiveness of Auckland Council systems for planning and expenditure on projects earmarked to improve Māori outcomes in the last two financial years (view the audit, PDF format).
 This followed a similar effectiveness assessment carried out by KPMG in 2014 (view PDF).